Local plasticity rules can learn deep representations using self-supervised contrastive predictions: Main goals and related work

 The modulating broadcast factors are the same for large groups of neurons, for example all neurons in the same area, or even all neurons in the whole network. $\mathrm{post}^{t_2}_j$ and $\mathrm{pre}^{t_2}_i$ are functions of the pre- and post- synaptic activities.
 At this point, we do not specify the exact timing between $t_1$ and $t_2$, as this will be determined by our algorithm in \autoref{sec:gradient_analysis}.

-\paragraph{Related work} Many recent models of synaptic plasticity fit an apparently similar learning rule prototype \citep{Roelfsema2018,Lillicrap2016,nokland2016direct,Nokland2019,Lillicrap2020,Pozzi2020} if we interpret the top-down signals emerging from the BP algorithm as the dendritic signal.
+\paragraph{Related work} Many recent models of synaptic plasticity fit an apparently similar learning rule prototype \citep{lillicrap2016random,nokland2016direct,Roelfsema2018,Nokland2019,lillicrap2020backpropagation,Pozzi2020} if we interpret the top-down signals emerging from the BP algorithm as the dendritic signal.
 However, top-down error signals in BP are not directly related to the activity $\bm c^t$ of the neurons in the main network during processing of sensory input.
-Rather, they require a separate linear network mirroring the initial network and feeding back error signals (see \autoref{fig:plasticity} a and \cite{Lillicrap2020}).
+Rather, they require a separate linear network mirroring the initial network and feeding back error signals (see \autoref{fig:plasticity} a and \cite{lillicrap2020backpropagation}), or involved time-multiplexing of feedforward and error signals in the main network \citep{lillicrap2020backpropagation, payeur2021burst}.
 Our model is fundamentally different, because in our case, the dendritic signal onto neuron $j$ is strictly $(\bm W^{\mathrm{pred}} \bm c^t)_j$ which is a weighted sum of the main network activity and there is no need of a (linear) feedback network transmitting exact error values across many layers.

 Moreover, we show in simulations in \autoref{sec:empirical_results}, that the dendritic signal does not have to come from a layer above but that the prediction fed to layer $l$ may come from the same layer.
 This shows that our learning rule works even in the complete absence of downward signaling from $l+1$ to $l$.
-This last point is a significant difference to contrastive divergence \citep{hinton2002training} and equilibrium propagation \citep{scellier2017equilibrium}: they also calculate updates using only activities of the main network, but they require (1) tuned top-down connections to propagate signals downwards in the network hierarchy \citep{Kunin2020} and (2) convergence to an equilibrium state for each input.
+This last point is a significant difference to other methods that also calculate updates using only activities of the main network, but require tuned top-down connections to propagate signals downwards in the network hierarchy \citep{Kunin2020}, such as methods in the difference target propagation family \citep{lee2015difference, bartunov2018assessing, golkar2020biologically}, contrastive divergence \citep{hinton2002training} and equilibrium propagation \citep{scellier2017equilibrium}.
+Furthermore, the latter two require convergence to an equilibrium state for each input \citep{laborieux2021scaling}.
+Our model does not require this convergence because it uses the recurrent dendritic signal $(\bm W^{\mathrm{pred}} \bm c^t)_j$ only for synaptic plasticity and not for inference.